aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-vector-graphics/_index.md

 	// Open document using 'using' block to ensure proper disposal using (var document = new Aspose.Pdf.Document(dataDir + "DocumentWithVectorGraphics.pdf")) {
-		// Create a GraphicsAbsorber instance
-		var graphicsAbsorber = new Aspose.Pdf.Vector.GraphicsAbsorber();
+		// Create a GraphicsAbsorber instance using 'using' block using (var graphicsAbsorber = new Aspose.Pdf.Vector.GraphicsAbsorber())
+		{
 			// Select the first page of the document var page = document.Pages[1];

 			// Extract graphic elements from the page graphicsAbsorber.Visit(page);

 			// Temporarily suspend updates to improve performance graphicsAbsorber.SuppressUpdate();

 			// Loop through each extracted graphic element and shift its position foreach (var element in graphicsAbsorber.Elements)
 			{
 				var position = element.Position;
 				// Move graphics by shifting its X and Y coordinates element.Position = new Aspose.Pdf.Point(position.X + 150, position.Y - 10);
 			}

 			// Resume updates and apply changes
 			graphicsAbsorber.ResumeUpdate();
+		}

 		// Save the modified document
 		document.Save(dataDir + "DocumentWithVectorGraphics_out.pdf");